Exposed: How a Former Education Commissioner in Gombe/House of Rep Candidate Illegally Awarded Billions of Naira Contract to Her Firm in Tandem with Daughter and Brother

 See the FIRS Record below.

 Interesting enough, the CAC Status Report for Best-Tactics Inv.
-Ltd obtained on 13th September 2022 shows Magaji Muhammed Suraj of NNPC (NUPRC) was removed as Director of the company recently after they discovered they were being investigated.
+Ltd obtained on 13th September 2022 shows that Magaji Muhammed Suraj of the NNPC (NUPRC) was removed as Director of the company recently, after they discovered they were being investigated.
 His name was removed on 19th August, 2022.
-This was following a long period of contract executions and serving as a front for himself and his elder sister the former commissioner of education at Gombe State.
-Their other under aged children remains as directors for the family business till date.
-Mubarak Mohammed still holds sway for his father as Director in best –Tactics Inv.
-Ltd (RC NO:728517) and also as Director In Kamob Integrated Services Ltd. CAC Status Report is shown above.
+This was following a long period of contract executions and serving as a front for himself and his elder sister, the former Commissioner for Education at Gombe State.
+Their other under-aged children remain as Directors for the family business till date.
+Mubarak Mohammed still holds sway for his father as Director at Best–Tactics Inv.
+Ltd. (RC NO:728517) and also as Director at Kamob Integrated Services Ltd. whose CAC Status Report is shown above.

 See evidence of the brother’s employment status: